Max131/Max131/README.md

 # Hi, I'm Mario Abreu, an eternal apprentice of the web techs, especially layout design and front end development.

+I have worked almost all my life in technical support and some times as a layout designer.
+I wish to work some day as front end developer or/and full time layout designer.
+I'm constantly learning about these topics.
+Oh, the english is not my first languaje and some times is  quiet bad but I effort to practice it and improve it.

 ### I known:

 - HTML5